 You do not need to be personally religious, majoring in religious studies, or in a field within humanities to benefit from this course.
 Whatever your academic field is, this course will train you to make important connections between your career and the world of the sacred and the profane.
-You will be able to understand the complexity of the definitions of religion and secularization, and the role religion plays in local and international affairs.

-Religious illiteracy can greatly impact our ability to understand personal and social motivations behind financial decisions, political engagement, science and technological advancement, environmental and migration policies, family planning, diet and food production, gender relations, war and terrorist attacks, and more.
+You will be able to explore the variety of religious expressions and frameworks that shape societies around the world, and the role religion plays in local and international affairs.
+Religious literacy will greatly impact our ability to understand personal and social motivations behind financial decisions, political engagement, science and technological advancement, environmental and migration policies, family planning, diet and food production, gender relations, war and terrorist attacks, and more.
 Whether you notice or not, religion is a universal phenomenon that continues to transform and be transformed by our societies.

 Our approach is interdisciplinary, which means you will be critically reflecting from many fields of study such as philosophy, psychology, cultural studies, history, economics, gender studies, among others.
-This enhances your ability to think critically, communicate effectively, respond sensitively, collaborate with others and creatively resolve conflict.
+This enhances your ability to think critically, communicate effectively, respond sensitively, collaborate with others, and creatively resolve conflict.